slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

-- The risk of not changing is almost always greater than the risk of changing.
+- The risk of not changing is often greater than the risk of changing.
 - Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
 - Being uncomfortable should be “play” for you.
 Get confort in disconfort.